 This is the second piece in a four-part series about Right to Try at the federal and state levels and the response from the private sector.
 The first piece defines Right to Try and explains its importance to patients.
 The third piece talks about the effects of Right to Try on the private sector.
+The fourth piece discusses Right to Try 2.0, which would expand the law to cover patients with rare diseases who need individualized treatment.

 You wouldn’t know it from examining today’s drug approval system, but there was once a time when federal regulations empowered patients to make informed treatment choices.
 Years of growing bureaucracy, however, have dramatically transformed this system into a tangled web of red tape that can be impossible for patients to navigate.
 Today, rather than ensuring that physicians and patients are equipped to make their own decisions, the government has become the decision-maker.
 It restricts what treatments doctors can prescribe and patients can take—all because it thinks it knows what’s best for us.
 Fortunately, this system is starting to change, thanks to a new reform called Right to Try, which allows dying Americans to access safe investigational treatments without having to first get permission from the FDA.